MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-get-started.md

 # Troubleshooting

-This section contains the common issues encountered and reported by consumers of this topic.
+This section describes some common issues that are encountered and reported by consumers of this topic.

-## Required permissions service not found
+## Required permissions service isn't found

-In some AAD configurations, like with nested tenants, you may be unable to find the **PowerApps Runtime Service** and **Windows Azure Service Management API** when setting up required permissions described in the secion **Application registration** above.
-In this case, you need to modify the application's JSON manifest directly, by clicking on **Manifest** on top of the registered app pane.
-Add the following entries under the JSON array named `requiredResourceAccess` while maintaining validity of the manifest, then click **Save**.
+In some Azure AD configurations, such as configurations that have nested tenants, you might not be able to find **PowerApps Runtime Service** and **Windows Azure Service Management API** when you set up the required permissions that are described in the "Application registration" section earlier in this topic.
+In this case, you must directly modify the application's JSON manifest by clicking **Manifest** at the top of the registered app pane.
+Add the following entries under the JSON array that is named **requiredResourceAccess**, but be sure to maintain validity of the manifest.
+When you've finished, click **Save**.

 ```javascript
 {